sourcegraph/sourcegraph-public-snapshot/doc/admin/install/kubernetes/helm.md

 To use external PostgreSQL databases, first review our [general recommendations](https://docs.sourcegraph.com/admin/external_services/postgres#using-your-own-postgresql-server) and [required postgres permissions](https://docs.sourcegraph.com/admin/external_services/postgres#postgres-permissions-and-database-migrations).
 Then you may come back to add the following values to your override file.

-Prior installing the chart, you should store these sensitive environment variables in [Secrets](https://kubernetes.io/docs/concepts/configuration/secret/).
+Prior to installing the chart, you should store these sensitive environment variables in [Secrets](https://kubernetes.io/docs/concepts/configuration/secret/).

+`pgsql-credentials.Secret.yaml`
 ```yaml
 apiVersion: v1
 kind: Secret